ndp/csster/README.md

 ## Verification

 By default, property names are validated against recent HTML specs.
+The build-in tool rejects non-standard property names, although by default popular "-moz" and "-webkit" properties are added.
+Use `Csster.addPropertyNames` to supplement property names it might not consider valid.

-At this stage of history, this is largely a matter of style.
+At this time of history, though, validation is not necessarily what you want.
 To turn this off, use:

     Csster.propertyNameValidator.setConfig('strictNames', false)